 Through EOU’s Fast Track Transfer Pathways, students can seamlessly accelerate their pathway to a high-quality bachelor’s degree program.
 Our transfer-friendly program accepts up to 135 credit hours.
 For those looking to complete graduate study, we offer an accelerated M.P.A. option that allows students to apply 15 undergraduate credits toward the online M.P.A. degree.

 An overview of the historical foundations of our democratic system of government, appraisal of key political institutions and actors, with the intent of promoting informed and active citizenry by students.

 This course will study the purposes and roles of public service organizations in a market-based economy and democratic society.
 Throughout the course, we will discuss our own values, different public service career options, pathways to promoting the public good, and engaging in civil civic discourses.

 An examination of the primary issues confronting the international system, including the environment, nationalism, transition to democracy and human rights, along with attempts to regulate political, economic, social and military conflict.

-An introduction to the basic concepts and techniques used ion social science research, including social scientific inquiry and research design, quantitative data gathering and analysis, and qualitative data gathering and analysis.
+An introduction to the basic concepts and techniques used in social science research, including social scientific inquiry and research design, quantitative data gathering and analysis and qualitative data gathering and analysis.
 Prerequisites: Math 095.

 This course evaluates the structural factors, actors, political economy and primary policy challenges confronting state and local government in the United States.
 Prerequisite: Any lower division Political Science course.
 Student must have at least sophomore standing to register for this course.
 EOY Even.